 Recommendation 5: Agencies should engage in pilot projects using different modes of soliciting public input on their regulations before issuing NPRMs.
-The results of these pilot projects should be shared broadly across the government (much like https://www.osha.gov/FedReg_osha_pdf/FED20170109.pdf
+The results of these pilot projects should be shared broadly across the government (much like with Recommendation 2) and individually should be described in the NPRMs for which they are used.